Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Step 4: Clean the shower curtain and liner.

 If you don’t also clean the shower curtain and liner, pink mold from the curtain can spread back to the tub or shower.
 Remove the curtain and liner and wash according to the care labels.
 Let them air-dry completely in the sun before hanging them back up.
 If the liner is too moldy or worn out to save, buy a new one.
-Liners are inexpensive and not intended to last as long as the curtain.
+Liners are inexpensive, and are not intended to last as long as the curtain.

 Step 5: Disinfect surfaces.